-Activity Management/Mitigation Responsible for Monitoring Frequency Prior to commencement of construction, all disposal sites for excavated and construction materials must be identified and made known to the contractors .
-The contractors shall submit to EE of DSC for approval of the excavated materials management plan.
-The Engineer and EE must provide orientation on excavated materials management plan to the Contractor.
-Engineer, EE and Contractor Throughout the duration of the subproject.
-14. Cultural Environment Prior to the commencement of construction, all staff need to know what possible archaeological or historical objects of value may look like, and to notify the Engineer/Contractor shall such an item be uncovered.
-EE During site set- up And ongoing.
-15. Security and Safety Lighting on site is to be set out to provide maximum security and to enable easier policing of the site, without creating a visual nuisance to local residents or businesses.
-Engineer During site set- up Material stockpiles or stacks, such as, pipes must be stable and well secured to avoid collapse and possible injury to site workers / local residents.
+Activity Management/Mitigation Responsible for Monitoring Frequency Engineer/Contractor shall such an item be uncovered.
+15. Security and safety Lighting on site is to be set out to provide maximum security and to enable easier policing of the site, without creating a visual nuisance to local residents or businesses.
+Engineer During site set-up Material stockpiles or stacks, such as, pipes must be stable and well secured to avoid collapse and possible injury to site workers / local residents.
 Engineer and EE Ongoing Flammable materials shall be stored as far as possible from adjacent residents / businesses.
 Engineer and EE Ongoing All interested and affected parties shall be notified in advance of any known potential risks associated with the construction site and the activities on it.
-Examples are: • stringing of power lines Engineer and EE 24 hours prior to activity in question earthworks / earthmoving machinery on steep slopes above houses / infrastructure risk to residences along haulage roads / access routes
+Examples are: • stringing of power lines • earthworks / earthmoving machinery on steep slopes above houses / infrastructure • risk to residences along haulage roads / access routes Engineer and EE 24 hours prior to activity in question